c0rnch1p/Dummy/readme.md

 which are being used to read the files.
 To do something with max efficiency, all the useful and important data relative to doing the thing can be gathered and studied.
-When gathering information on complex programs it helps to have some easy way of organizing it, which is what dummy aims to provide.
+When gathering information on complex programs it helps to have some easy way of organizing it, which is what Dummy aims to provide.
 ##
 #### Installation
 ##